 The little fishing town of Fazana in Istria, Croatia, was a true knock-out destination for us back in 2018, here’s why we fell in love and why we’ve been returning ever since…

-Fazana – A Little Istrian Gem
+Fazana, Croatia – A True Little Gem Of Istria

-The first time we stumbled across Fazana I did wonder if the overwhelming euphoria I felt for this beautiful little fishing town was partly down to the epic pizza with harbourside views in my current hangry state.
+The first time we stumbled across Fazana I did wonder if the immediate overwhelming euphoria I felt for this beautiful little fishing town was partly down to the epic pizza with harbourside views in my current hangry state.
 It’s possible even Birmingham could’ve been deemed attractive under those circumstances.
 I was certainly taken from hangry to bedazzled once the first mouthful was in.
-However, by the time we’d rehydrated with a few sunset cocktails on the harbour walls of Fazana I knew my love was real – this wasn’t just a fleeting infatuation.
+However, by the time we’d rehydrated with a few sunset cocktails on the harbour walls of Fazana, Istria, I knew my love was real – this wasn’t just a fleeting infatuation.

 A Quick History Lesson On Fazana, Croatia

 I mean, there’s a lot to like about a place with shiny floors.
 For starters, I find the ‘3-second rule’ goes out of the window in Fazana and any food dropped on the smooth glistening cobblestones is game since the risk of grit contamination has all but disappeared!
 But perhaps more anthropologically, Fazana’s worn old pavements are just a subtle nod to scenes that this ancient little fishing port has witnessed over the centuries – if only those pavements could speak.